-At present, the Company has four technologies in its development pipeline:
+At present, the Company has five technologies in its portfolio under development (each within its own subsidiary):

-- MetaMx{TM} Novel synthetic molecules designed to target brain tumor initiating cells and invasive glioma cells; the focus of Arch Cancer Therapeutics Inc.. - MetaBlok TM A new drug candidate for the potential treatment of sepsis and cancer metastasis; the focus of Arch Cancer Therapeutics Inc.. - Borg Peptide-solid surface interface; the focus of Arch Biophysics Inc.; and - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation; the focus of Arch Biotech Inc.
+- AB569 a new drug candidate for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with Cystic Fibrosis; - MetaMx TM proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells; - MetaBlok TM A new drug candidate for the potential treatment of sepsis and cancer metastasis; - Borg: Peptide-solid surface interface binding of proprietary peptides to solid surfaces to inhibit biofilm formation and reduce corrosion; and - Arch Inflammation Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation.

-The Company owns, or has exclusive licence on intellectual property emanating from these programs listed above.
-Continuing product development is ongoing at various third party facilities.
-Both the University of Calgary and the University of Alberta became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.
+Continuing product development work is ongoing at various third party facilities.
+The Company owns, or has exclusive licensing rights on, the intellectual property ("IP") emanating from the programs listed above.
+Both of the Universities of Alberta and Calgary became shareholders of the Company in return for their rights to future revenue from certain IP upon formation of Arch Biopartners in May 2010.